imyousuf/james/sandbox/james-jcr/README.txt

 3) Configuration instructions

-   To configure this component you need to add the following entries to the apps/james/SAR-INF/config.xml file in your James Server installation:
+   To configure this component you need to add the following entries to the apps/james/SAR-INF/config.xml file in your James Server installation.

+   In /config/James:

        <inboxRepository>
          <repository destinationURL="jcr://james:inbox/" type="MAIL"/>
        </inboxRepository>

+   In /config/mailstore/repositories:

        <repository class="org.apache.james.jcr.AvalonJCRMailRepository">
          <protocols>